WellthCare

 • Smarter utilization patterns over time

-That’s the real point: remote monitoring is not just “more care.”
-It can be better timing-and timing is where a lot of savings live.
+Here's the point: remote monitoring is not just “more care.”
+It can be better timing, and timing is where a lot of savings live.

 If you want diabetes remote monitoring to deliver more than a nice pilot, treat it like a system component of your benefits strategy.